Search

 The CSDDD stipulates that companies must assess and identify actual and potential negative impacts in relation to the entire chain of activities.
 This includes their own business activities, those of their subsidiaries and all direct and indirect business partners.
 The EU Commission would now like to limit these due diligence obligations to its own activities, those of subsidiaries and those of direct business partners, i.e. exclude indirect business partners in principle, except where there are indications of risks or violations.
 The due diligence obligations would then be similar to those of the German Supply Chain Due Diligence Act (LkSG).

-According to the proposal, information for the general mapping of risk areas can no longer be requested by direct business partners with fewer than 500 employees if it goes beyond the information required by the VSME standard under the CSRD.
+According to the proposal, information for the general mapping of risk areas should also no longer be able to be requested from direct business partners with fewer than 500 employees if it goes beyond the information required by the VSME standart under the CSRD.

 The current CSDDD obliges companies to terminate the contractual relationship under certain conditions if a milder remedy – such as a suspension of the contractual relationship and corrective action plans – does not promise success in the event of serious potential or actual negative effects.
-The obligation to terminate business relationships should be removed in order to avoid interrupting production-critical supply chains and to give suppliers the opportunity to improve the situation.
+The obligation to terminate business relationships is to be removed in order to avoid disrupting production-critical supply chains, for example, and to give suppliers the opportunity to improve the situation.
 Instead, the focus should be on a temporary suspension of the contractual relationship.

 Fewer stakeholders need to be involved